 Normally we use a Pomodoro app but with it it's hard to keep everyone in sync.
 So we thought why not printing our own physical Pomodoro clock to stay in sync and let it be controlled within our Slack.

-For those who want to rebuild the clock, you can download our print file containing all the parts here.
+For those who want to rebuild the clock, you can download our print file containing all parts .
 Feel free to change the files to print your own logo.
 For the rebuild you basically need these remaining ingredients.
 Recipe:

 - 3D Printer (Creality Ender-3)

 A tiny hint before you start.
 Printing can take a very long time.
 Our longest print took about 28 hours.😅

 First of all, we designed the clock in Vusion 360.
 The individual components put together look like this:

 We started with the back side.
 On the bottom plate the clock is put together.
 Here is the print file.
 When we started the project, we only had filament for the first two parts, so all the parts after that were printed with another filament, which unfortunately wasn't as good.

 The next part is the inner ring that delimits with its compartments the 25 time units.
 Each segment is illuminated by two LEDs.

 We used some hot glue to fixe the LED stripe around the construction part.

 To complete our logo we need the inner line elements.
 The small components turned out reasonably well even with the new filament.